Basements, often a cool refuge in the summer, can be deadly traps when a fire breaks out in a home.

-In December of last year, two children in Baileys Crossroads were nearly killed when a dry Christmas tree caught on fire in the home they were sharing with two other families.
+Last December, two children in Baileys Crossroads were nearly killed when a Christmas tree caught fire in a home they were sharing with two other families.
 Three people on the first floor died.
 The two children escaped by squeezing through a basement window with a neighbor's help.

-Other fire codes are being scrutinized after a fire this month that torched 18 condominiums in Kingstowne and killed three residents.
+Other fire codes are being scrutinized after a fire last month torched 18 condominiums in Kingstowne and killed three residents.

 Several fire officials in Virginia say homes are being built too close together, allowing flames to jump easily between buildings.

 National building codes, which states can adopt, call for single-family houses to be built just six feet apart, but in the Kingstowne blaze, radiant heat nearly ignited a building 34 feet away.